CramerRobotics/CramerRobotics.github.io/README.md

 Things that need to be done! :)

-* create a gallery page
+* Nothing except updates and maybe a header???
-* create a robots and awards page
-* add a 404 error page